coolcut/2020.fruechtl.me/journal/visual-changes.md

 }
 ```

-All it's doing is reassigning the `--background-color` CSS custom property to `#f1f6f9`.
+All it does is reassigning the `--background-color` CSS custom property to `#f1f6f9`.
 With that, every component which is referencing this `var(--background-color)` somewhere, updates to the new color value.
+In this example this only happens on the homepage.

-To make it even more awesome and add support for dark mode, I've added the `@media (prefers-color-scheme: dark)` media query.
+To make it even more awesome and add support for dark mode, I added the `@media (prefers-color-scheme: dark)` media query.
 Inside this [media query](https://developer.mozilla.org/de/docs/Web/CSS/Media_Queries/Using_media_queries) I'm reassigning `--background-color` to `#12232b` - that's all.

 With this setup, I can react to every page and set all the CSS custom properties I've listed earlier to any value I want.